 - Increase the compatibility of ISO 22000 with other management system standards, by adopting a common structure and terminology

 If the revision progresses according to plan, the standard will be published in 2018 as ISO 22000:2018.
-At the time of writing, the latest available draft is the second Committee Draft (CD2).
+At the time of writing, the latest available draft is the Draft International Standard (DIS).

 After the publication in 2018, a transition period for certified sites will begin.
 We will keep you informed on all details of the transition process as the final publication draws closer.